 When a GSA customer decides to procure the good or service covered by a Schedule, it is purchased under the terms of the successful offeror's contract (which was negotiated when that company got on Schedule).

 Government-Wide Acquisition Contracts (GWAC) - provide information technology (IT) solutions such as systems design, software engineering, information assurance, and enterprise architecture solutions.
 A GWAC contract requires a vendor to be registered in the System for Acquisition Management (SAM) but does not have a minimum "years in business" experience or an annual revenue minimum to pursue a contract.

 A Government-wide Acquisition Contract (GWAC) is a pre-competed, multiple-award, indefinite delivery, indefinite quantity (IDIQ) contract that agencies can use to buy total IT solutions, including both products and services.

 Pre-compete means that the group of vendors, or industry partners is selected during an evaluation process, and that group remains fixed until a new contract is created, or an existing contract is extended.
 Unlike GSA Schedules, where vendors are accepted on a rolling basis, GWACs have firm deadlines for selecting their vendor pool.

 A number of GWACs specifically target small businesses:

 - 8(a) STARS II - provides flexible access to customized IT solutions from a large, diverse pool of 8(a) industry partners.

-- Alliant 2 (A2SB) Small Business – follows on the success of the first Alliant Small Business GWAC, and formal awards under the 2nd generation program were recently announced in a GSA News Release.
+- Alliant 2 (A2SB) Small Business – follows on the success of the first Alliant Small Business GWAC, and formal awards under the 2nd generation program were announced in a GSA News Release.